MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

 ---
 author: guenp
-description: This document provides a basic guide to submitting a batch of jobs concurrently to Azure Quantum using Python. ms.author: guenp ms.date: 10/21/2021 ms.service: azure-quantum
+description: Learn how to submit a batch of jobs concurrently to Azure Quantum using Python. ms.author: guenp ms.date: 10/21/2021 ms.service: azure-quantum